Skip to main content

 • develop new apps or create 'mobile-friendly' versions of websites

-• work with other developers, designers and copywriters
+• work with other developers, UX designers and project managers

 • write or amend computer code

-• test software, find faults and fix problems
+• test prototypes, find faults and fix problems

-• write accurate notes about the development process
+• keep accurate records of the development process

-• keep up to date with new technology trends and tools
+• stay up to date with technology trends and app development tools

 Working environment